 When boredom hits chickens, as mentioned in previous articles, they can begin pecking at each other, leading to injuries.
 Pumpkins have the perfect textures in skin and flesh to entertain chickens and keep them nibbling for hours.

-The response is yes to can chickens eat pumpkins as it’s an excellent treat for them.
+The answer is yes, chickens can eat pumpkins as it’s an excellent treat for them.
 But, even when chickens find pumpkins super tasty, you should feed them in moderation for a nutritious and well-balanced diet for your pets.